CSUSB High Performance Computing

 - CSUSB JupyterHub: No registration required.
 See this page for more details

-- The Pacific Research Platform (PRP)
+- The National Research Platform (NRP)

 - Data Analytics Working Group for data analytics information and resources.
 They hold working hours to help the campus and community with questions related to data analytics.

-An example of a recent HPCI project is Benson and Pamela Harer Fellow in Egyptology Dr. Kate Liszka's and Robert and Frances Fullerton Museum of Art's research Egyptologist and educator Bryan Kraemer's interactive 3D model of a large archaeological site in southeastern Egypt, Wadi el Hudi, created from 91,000 still images:
+An example of a recent HPCP project is Benson and Pamela Harer Fellow in Egyptology Dr. Kate Liszka's and Robert and Frances Fullerton Museum of Art's research Egyptologist and educator Bryan Kraemer's interactive 3D model of a large archaeological site in southeastern Egypt, Wadi el Hudi, created from 91,000 still images:

 We put our best effort into supporting the high performance computing at California State University San Bernardino.
 When you have any results or outcomes utilizing the HPC resources, please consider including the appropriate acknowledgment(s).